tofrankie/raycast-extensions/extensions/atlassian-data-center/README.md

 ## ⚙️ Setup Required

-This extension integrates with your Atlassian applications using Personal Access Tokens (PATs), which are a secure way to authenticate external applications.
+This extension integrates with your Atlassian applications using Personal Access Token (PAT), which are a secure way to authenticate external applications.
 [Learn more](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html)

 > [!IMPORTANT]
 > Keep your Personal Access Token secure.
 If compromised, revoke it immediately.